vo1dstarxx/vo1dstarxx/README.md

 > - I have bad impulse control among with other things, I am on sedatives and in therapy.

 You can contact me via neospring (<a href="https://neospring.org/@hellstar">@hellstar</a>) or discord (<a href="https://discordid.netlify.app/?id=1336715532321165412">_vo1dstarx</a>), no preference.
+<br/>also I have huge beef with individuals that don't bother leaving credits, so it'll probably the same for you if you don't.